Student disability plans upheld in ‘ableist’ Sydney Medical School dispute - Honi Soit

 “The physician, attitudinal, communication, and social environment must change to enable people living with impairments to participate in society on an equal basis with others,” said PWDA.

-In this case, SMS and Jones’ swift reaction in reversing Gunasekera’s decision showed positive, if incremental, signs of a willingness to slowly pivot towards a social understanding of disability that may better accommodate disabled students, even if change is incremental.
+In this case, SMS and Jones’ swift reaction in reversing Gunasekera’s decision showed positive, if incremental, signs of a willingness to slowly pivot towards a social understanding of disability that may better accommodate disabled students.

 The School should bear in mind the Hippocratic promises embedded in the Geneva Oath its graduates swear by: “I will not permit considerations of age, disease or disability … or any other factor to intervene between my duty and my patient”.